Mary Celeste: Retellings and false histories

-Chambers's Journal of September 17, 1904, suggests that the entire complement of Mary Celeste was plucked off one by one by a giant octopus or squid.
+Chambers' Journal of September 17, 1904, suggests that the entire complement of Mary Celeste was plucked off one by one by a giant octopus or squid.
 According to the Natural History Museum, giant squid (Architeuthis dux) can reach 15 m in length and have been known to attack ships.
 Begg remarks that such a creature could conceivably have picked off a crew member, but it could hardly have taken the yawl and the captain's navigation instruments.

 In 1913, The Strand Magazine provided an alleged survivor's account from one Abel Fosdyk, supposedly Mary Celestes steward.
 In this version, the crew had gathered on a temporary swimming platform to watch a swimming contest, when the platform suddenly collapsed.
 All except Fosdyk were drowned or eaten by sharks.
-Unlike Doyle's story, the magazine proposed this as a serious solution to the enigma, but it contained many simple mistakes, including "Griggs" for Briggs, "Boyce" for Morehouse, Briggs's daughter as a seven-year-old child rather than a two-year-old, a crew of 13, and an ignorance of nautical language.
+Unlike Doyle's story, the magazine proposed this as a serious solution to the enigma, but it contained many simple mistakes, including "Griggs" for Briggs, "Boyce" for Morehouse, Briggs' daughter as a seven-year-old child rather than a two-year-old, a crew of 13, and an ignorance of nautical language.
 Many more people were convinced by a plausible literary hoax of the 1920s perpetrated by Irish writer Laurence J. Keating, again presented as a survivor's story of one John Pemberton.
 This one told a complex tale of murder, madness, and collusion with the Dei Gratia.
-It included basic errors, such as using Doyle's name ("Marie Celeste") and misnaming key personnel.
+It included basic errors, such as using Doyle's name (Marie Celeste) and misnaming key personnel.
 Nevertheless, the story was so convincingly told that the New York Herald Tribune of July 26, 1926, believed its truth to be beyond dispute.
 Hastings describes Keating's hoax as "an impudent trick by a man not without imaginative ability."

 In 1924, the Daily Express published a story by Captain R. Lucy, whose alleged informant was Mary Celestes former boatswain, although no such person is recorded in the registered crew list.
-In this tale, Briggs and his crew are cast in the role of predators; they sight a derelict steamer, which they board and find deserted with £3,500 of gold and silver in its safe.
+In this tale, Briggs and his crew are cast in the role of predators; they see a derelict steamer, which they board and find deserted with £3,500 of gold and silver in the safe.
 They decide to split the money, abandon Mary Celeste, and seek new lives in Spain, which they reach by using the steamer's lifeboats.
-Hastings finds it astonishing that such an unlikely story was widely believed for a time; readers, he says, "were fooled by the magic of print."
+Hastings finds such an unlikely story being widely believed for a time to be astonishing; readers, he says, "were fooled by the magic of print."

 Other explanations have suggested paranormal intervention; an undated edition of the British Journal of Astrology describes the Mary Celeste story as "a mystical experience", connecting it "with the Great Pyramid of Gizeh, the lost continent of Atlantis, and the British Israel Movement".
-The Bermuda Triangle has been invoked, even though Mary Celeste was abandoned in a completely different part of the Atlantic.
+The Bermuda Triangle has been invoked, though Mary Celeste was abandoned in a completely different part of the Atlantic.
 Similar fantasies have considered theories of abduction by aliens in flying saucers.